North Carolina measure limiting LGBTQ+ curriculum heading to governor's desk

 Over the past week, the GOP-dominated legislature also has sent other bills affecting LGBTQ+ youth to Cooper’s desk, where they’re also likely to be vetoed.
 One measure would prohibit any medical professional from providing hormone therapy, puberty blockers and surgical gender transition procedures to anyone under 18.
 The other would prohibit transgender girls from playing in middle school, high school and college sports designated for girls.

 These bills comprise a one-sided culture war by those who aren’t willing to accept the rapid expansion of LGBTQ+ rights, said Sen. Lisa Grafstein, a Wake County Democrat and LGBTQ+ lawmaker.
-She mentioned children and parents who have spoken repeatedly during this year’s session against the bills, saying they will stoke fear among trans youth and other students.
+She mentioned children and parents who have fought against the bills during this year’s session and have said the measures will stoke fear among trans youth and other students.

 “Queer people are here.
 We’ve always been here.
 And most people have evolved as human beings to understand and accept this fact,” Grafstein said.
 “What we’re seeing here is the last vestiges of efforts to erase the LGBTQ community.”